Beyond Sentiment: The Manifold of Human Emotions: Application

-We model a sentiment concept as a smooth one dimensional curve within the continuous $Z$ space.
+We model a sentiment polarity concept as a smooth one dimensional curve within the continuous $Z$ space.
 As we traverse the curve, we encounter documents corresponding to negative sentiments, changing smoothly into emotions corresponding to positive sentiments.
 We complement the stochastic embedding $p(Z|X)$ with a smooth probabilistic mapping $\pi(R|Z)$ into the sentiment scale.
-The prediction rule becomes
+The prediction rule becomes and its approximated version is Figure~\ref{fig:sentiment_notion} shows the smooth curves corresponding to $\E\left[\pi(R=r|Z)\right]$ for movie reviews and restaurant reviews.
+Both curves progress from the left (negative sentiment) to the right (positive sentiment).
+But the two curves show a clear distinction: the movie review sentiment concept is in the bottom part of the figure, while the restaurant review sentiment concept is in the top part of the figure.
+We conclude that positive restaurant reviews exhibit a higher degree of excitement and happiness than positive movie reviews.